Transformations

 The Transformation Script is code that defines what happens with the data when the tables from the input mapping are taken, modified, and produced into the tables referenced in the output mapping.

 A backend is the engine running the transformation script.
-It is a database server (Amazon Redshift, Snowflake, Exasol, Teradata, Microsoft Synapse on Azure Stack), BigQuery, or a language interpreter (Julia, OpenRefine, Python, R, Spark).
+It is a database server (Amazon Redshift, Snowflake, Exasol, Teradata, Microsoft Synapse on Azure Stack), BigQuery, or a language interpreter (Julia, Python, R.

 How do you decide which backend is appropriate for each task?
 A rule of thumb is that SQL performs better for joining tables, filtering data, grouping, and simple aggregations.
 Script languages are more suitable for processing one line at a time, raw data processing, or custom analytical tasks.
 You’re free to use the tools that suit you best.